Halsey (singer): Personal life

 Halsey is openly bisexual.
 Prior to her music career, she dated a woman.
-In March 2021, she announced that she uses both "she/her" and "they/them" pronouns.
+In March 2021, she announced that she uses both she/her and they/them pronouns.

 Relationships

 Halsey dated English musician Matty Healy until 2015.
-She met him at a concert by his band The 1975, of whom she said she was a huge fan.
+She met him at a concert by his band The 1975, of which she said she was a huge fan.
 She has said that he was influential when she first started writing music.
 From 2015 to 2016, she dated Norwegian producer Lido, who helped produce Badlands and inspired Hopeless Fountain Kingdom.
 In 2017, she and American rapper G-Eazy had a relationship.
 They had met at a party that year and found musical common ground for their collaboration "Him & I", which discussed their love and lifestyle.
 They broke up in July 2018, though their relationship was on-and-off-again until ending that September.
 She later confirmed that her 2018 song "Without Me" is partially about this relationship.
-She dated English musician Yungblud from November 2018 to September 2019, and actor Evan Peters, who is from St. Louis, from October 2019 to March 2020.
+She dated English musician Yungblud from November 2018 to September 2019, and actor Evan Peters from October 2019 to March 2020.

 In July 2021, Halsey's son with Turkish-American screenwriter Alev Aydin was born.
-The couple amicably separated at an unknown date; in April 2023, Halsey filed for primary physical custody of their year and a half old son so she could take him on tour with her, as well as requesting joint legal custody and joint expenses with Aydin.
+The couple amicably separated at an unknown date.
+In April 2023, Halsey filed for primary physical custody of their son so she could take him on tour with her, as well as requesting joint legal custody and joint expenses with Aydin.
 The two co-parent, with Halsey also requesting that Aydin have reasonable visitation rights and the ability to make health and education decisions for their son.

 In 2023, Halsey and Canadian actor Avan Jogia began dating.
-In September 2024, she announced that the couple were engaged.
+In September 2024, she announced their engagement.